mavp309/Road-Extraction-AI/README.md

 If you want to run this application on your local machine instead of the Hugging Face server, follow these steps:

 1. Clone this repository to your local machine.
-2. Ensure you have your model weights (`road_segmentation_unet.pth`) placed in the root directory.
-3. Install the required dependencies:
+2. Install the required dependencies:

    ```bash
    pip install -r requirements.txt
    ```

-4. Boot up the Streamlit interface:
+3. Boot up the Streamlit interface:

    ```bash
    streamlit run app.py